-I am a Ph.D candidate pursuing Computational Neuroscience in the Center for Theoretical Neuroscience and Zuckerman Mind Brain Behavior Institute at Columbia University.
+I am a Ph.D researcher pursuing Computational Neuroscience in the Center for Theoretical Neuroscience and Zuckerman Mind Brain Behavior Institute at Columbia University.

 Academically, I create neuroscience-inspired AI systems and apply ML to understand human brains (Neuro ↔ AI) in their healthy and abnormal states.
 Industrially, I develop large scale ML systems to model complex biological and cognitive systems, in applications such as healthcare, user modeling, computational phenotyping, time series analysis and speech recognition.